GaborWnuk/wemos_d1_esp8266_nova_sds011/README.md

 ALWAYS check maximum values accepted by your microcontroler.
 In my case it does work perfectly, but in your case it might simply cook your device.

+To learn how to make a voltage divider - check out [Voltage Dividers](https://learn.sparkfun.com/tutorials/voltage-dividers) on sparkfun.com.

 ## Known issues
 ### Deep sleep
 WeMos - as any other ESP8266 device - gives you ability to enter deep sleep and basically minimize power usage to absolute minimum.
 However i've came across weird behaviour with SDS011 being constantly on, while ESP8266 was in deep sleep.
 And because i'd rather keep tear and wear of SDS011 down (rated 8000 hours of constant running) - this example doesn't use deep sleep of ESP at all.